infothrill/python-dyndnsc/README.rst

 *dyndnsc* is both a script to be used directly as well as a re-usable and hopefully extensible python package for doing updates over http to dynamic dns services.
-This package currently focuses on supporting http based update protocols.
+This package currently focuses on supporting differnet http based update protocols.